 Jeffrey C. Krause is a partner in the Los Angeles office of Gibson, Dunn & Crutcher.
-He currently serves as Co-Chair of the firm’s Business Restructuring and Reorganization Practice Group.
-He has a broad corporate restructuring practice and has handled significant debtor and creditor committee representations, as well as representations of acquirers of assets from chapter 11 debtors, lessors and secured and unsecured creditors.
-He is a fellow of the American College of Bankruptcy, and was named Bankruptcy and Creditor Debtor Rights/Insolvency and Reorganization Lawyer of the Year 2017 for Los Angeles by Best Lawyers.
+He is a member of the firm’s Business Restructuring and Reorganization Practice Group.
+He has a broad corporate restructuring practice and has handled significant debtor and creditor representations, as well as representations of acquirers of assets from chapter 11 debtors, lessors and secured and unsecured creditors.
+He is a fellow of the American College of Bankruptcy.
+Jeff was listed as an Outstanding Restructuring Lawyer by Turnarounds & Workouts in 2018 and was named Bankruptcy and Creditor Debtor Rights/Insolvency and Reorganization Lawyer of the Year 2017 for Los Angeles by Best Lawyers.

-Mr. Krause has represented secured lenders in chapter 11 cases and out of court restructuring transactions, including PDL BioPharma, Inc., Direct Lend, Inc., Deutsche Bank, Kayne Saybrook, FINOVA Capital (after Berkadia acquired the right to manage FINOVA), Lend Lease, Beal Bank, Home Savings and Loan, Bank of Hawaii, CapitalSource, and the Colonial Williamsburg Foundation, as a secured creditor in the chapter 11 case of Carter’s Grove, LLC.
+Jeff has represented secured lenders in chapter 11 cases and out-of-court restructuring transactions, including the mortgage holders in recent chapter 11 cases of the owners of the Fairmont San Jose and Bishop’s Lodge, as well as PDL BioPharma, Inc., Deutsche Bank, Kayne Saybrook, FINOVA Capital (after Berkadia acquired the right to manage FINOVA), Lend Lease, Beal Bank, Home Savings and Loan, Bank of Hawaii, CapitalSource, and the Colonial Williamsburg Foundation, as a secured creditor in the chapter 11 case of Carter’s Grove, LLC.

-Mr. Krause has represented debtors in chapter 11 cases and out of court restructuring transactions, including the following:
+Jeff has represented debtors in chapter 11 cases and out-of-court restructuring transactions, including the following:

-Mr. Krause is a frequent speaker on restructuring topics.
-During 2014-2016, Mr. Krause participated in the following educational programs: USC Gould School of Law Real Estate Law and Business Forum: Real Estate Valuation in Workouts and Chapter 11 Bankruptcy Cases and Other Valuation Triggering Events; Los Angeles Bankruptcy Forum: Be WARNed: Risks of Liability for Insiders, Secured Lenders and Buyers for Unpaid Employment Related Claims; Turnaround Managers Association, Southern California Chapter: Distressed Valuations – “What is the Right Real Estate Valuation Approach and How to Plead Your Case!"; UCLA School of Law School and Financial Lawyers Conference: Bankruptcy Nuts and Bolts all day seminar: Asset Sales under Bankruptcy Code section 363 and Executory Contracts under Bankruptcy Code section 365; Turnaround Managers Association, Annual Western Regional Conference: Litigation of Valuation Issues for Operating Businesses and Cramdown Interest Rates After Momentive; California Receiver’s Forum, Labor and Employment Issues for Receivers Administering Operating Business; American Bankruptcy Institute Battleground West, Healthcare Restructuring; and Los Angeles Bankruptcy Forum, Recent Developments Debate Program.
+Jeff is a frequent speaker on restructuring topics.
+Jeff has participated in the following educational programs: American Bankruptcy Institute Complex Financial Restructuring Program in 2019, 2020 and 2022; UCLA School of Law School and Financial Lawyers Conference: Bankruptcy Nuts and Bolts all day seminar: Asset Sales under Bankruptcy Code section 363 and Executory Contracts under Bankruptcy Code section 365; USC Gould School of Law Real Estate Law and Business Forum: Real Estate Valuation in Workouts and Chapter 11 Bankruptcy Cases and Other Valuation Triggering Events; Los Angeles Bankruptcy Forum: Be WARNed: Risks of Liability for Insiders, Secured Lenders and Buyers for Unpaid Employment Related Claims; Turnaround Managers Association, Southern California Chapter: Distressed Valuations – “What is the Right Real Estate Valuation Approach and How to Plead Your Case!”; ; Turnaround Managers Association, Annual Western Regional Conference: Litigation of Valuation Issues for Operating Businesses and Cramdown Interest Rates After Momentive; California Receiver’s Forum: Labor and Employment Issues for Receivers Administering Operating Business; American Bankruptcy Institute Battleground West: Healthcare Restructuring; and Los Angeles Bankruptcy Forum: Recent Developments Debate Program.